tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Image Order Random/README.md

 * **2025-01-21**

   * remove dependency on jQuery
-  * fix for twc-gsior trigger text showing when load a larger number of images
+  * fix for twc-gsior trigger text showing when loading a larger number of images
   * bumped version to 0.4.0

 * **2025-01-11**